Comparative Study of Virtual Machines and Containers for DevOps Developers: Results

-We measured time required to start and stop the containers and virtual machines.
-We measured the start time and stopping time taken by four system administrators (they call them DevOps developers nowadays).
-As we already know that Docker containers are based on image creation using layered file system operations, it takes very less time around 40 ms to start and 28 ms to stop on an average to create and push a basic Docker image for a container.
-On the other hand, virtual machines run as standalone operating system and it takes 55 sec to start and 30 sec to stop, on an average.
-Therefore, we must install whole operating system from scratch to create a new virtual machine, every single time.
-In our comparison test, we assume that we have already installed the operating system inside a virtual machine and have Docker image readily created with Apache installed.
-Figures 1 to 4 describe test results in the form of time required to start and stop a virtual machine and container.
-Because Docker containers work as processes inside host operating system, it takes only milliseconds to launch a container to invoke a system call through Docker command line system.
-Whereas in case of virtual machine, it takes tens of seconds because each virtual machine must go through all generic operating system boot process like Power On Self Test (POST), loading GRUB, loading initramfs and then staring init process of a virtual machine.
-Therefore, we found out that as a DevOps it would be an easy choice of selecting Docker container technology instead of virtual machines as it saves a lot of human efforts in terms of time required start or stop the systems.
+We conducted tests to measure the time taken to start and stop containers and virtual machines, with four DevOps developers as our system administrators.
+Docker containers utilize a layered file system for image creation, resulting in a quick start time of 40 ms and stop time of 28 ms on average to create and push a basic Docker image for a container.
+Virtual machines, on the other hand, operate as standalone systems and take an average of 55 seconds to start and 30 seconds to stop.
+This is because every time a new virtual machine is created, the entire operating system must be installed from scratch.
+Our comparison test assumed that the operating system had already been installed inside the virtual machine and that the Docker image with Apache installed was readily available.
+The results of our test are presented in Table \ref{tab:human-effort-1}, Table \ref{tab:human-effort-2}, Table \ref{tab:human-effort-3}, and Table \ref{tab:human-effort-4} which clearly show that Docker containers start and stop much faster than virtual machines.
+As Docker containers work as processes inside the host operating system, invoking a system call to spawn a Docker container takes only milliseconds.
+On the other hand, each virtual machine must go through the entire generic operating system boot process, such as Power On Self Test (POST), loading GRUB, loading \texttt{initramfs}, and then starting the \texttt{init} process of the virtual machine, which takes tens of seconds.
+Based on our results, we concluded that Docker containers are the better choice for DevOps developers, as they save a significant amount of human effort in terms of the time required to start or stop the systems. \\

-Apart from human efforts required to start and stop virtual machines and containers, we must also test virtual machine and containers against other parameters that are more related to system performance as whole.